 If you live with a chronic condition, such as atopic dermatitis (AD), it may be easy to forget just how much of an impact on your day to day life your condition has.
 This might be because you are used to struggling with symptoms daily that it is hard to imagine what life would be like without these symptoms.
 To try and explain exactly how your skin condition may be affecting your life, a series of questionnaires were developed that measure the effect of your skin condition on your quality of life and how severe this condition is.
 These questionnaires give you a clear and objective voice to help explain just what you are going through.

-Similarly, to POEM, the Dermatology Life Quality Index (DLQI) questionnaire is a self-administered questionnaire.
-It aims to assess your health related quality of life over the past 7 days.
-The DLQI was the first dermatology specific quality of life questionnaire designed and was published in 19944.
+Similarly, to ADCT, the Dermatology Life Quality Index (DLQI) questionnaire is a self-administered questionnaire.
+It aims to assess your health-related quality of life over the past 7 days.
+The DLQI was the first dermatology specific quality of life questionnaire designed and was published in 19942.
 It is still widely used today.
 The DLQI is suitable for anyone aged over the age of 16.
 There is a total of 10 questions all with corresponding scores depending on how severely your life is affected in that area.
 The scores of all 10 questions are then accumulated and together will identify if your AD is having no, a small, moderate, very large, or extremely large effect on your life.
+If you score higher than 10, your AD is considered to be severely affecting your life.

-Like POEM, a change in score of 4 points or more is considered to be clinically important5.
+A change in score of 4 points or more is considered to be clinically important3.
 It would be best practice to record the date you took the questionnaire, alongside your score to track any changes you may experience.
 Would you like to take the DLQI to see how much AD is affecting your life?
-Click on the Chatbot to the right of the screen to take the DLQI now or click here for a downloadable PDF version.
+Click here for a downloadable PDF version.

 All the above questionnaires are key to helping you gain a further understanding of how your/your child’s skin condition may be affecting your/their quality of life.
 Knowing this information may help to empower you, helping you to understand more about all the different aspects of your/your child’s life that may be affected by your/their skin condition that you didn’t even realise were affected.